-On this page you will find discussion and analysis of the fundamental ideas that underpin discussions about the UK executive.
+On this page you will find discussion and analysis of the UK executive.
 The content here is specifically designed for A level politics and early undergraduate level students looking to deepen their understanding of the topic.
 At A level, the component 2 topic on The Executive looks at the power of the Prime Minister in the UK, their relationship with the Cabinet and Parliament and whether the constitution sets out enough safeguards against executive dominance.

 Click on any of the questions below to be taken to the answer.

 The term ‘executive’ refers to the government: those who make the key decisions and run the country day to day.
 In the UK system, the party with the most seats in the House of Commons is typically invited to form a government.
 The government – which is made up of the Prime Minister, the Cabinet and various junior ministers – is drawn from individuals who sit in Parliament, usually from the winning party.
 The Prime Minister is normally the leader of that party, and they have the power to appoint the other members of the government.
 This includes the most important ‘Great Offices of State’: the Chancellor of the Exchequer, who is in charge of economic policy; the Foreign Secretary; and the Home Secretary.
 However, there are many more government departments, each led by a Secretary of State or their equivalent and appointed by the Prime Minister.

 This is what is referred to as a parliamentary, rather than presidential system.
 This means there is a degree of ‘fusion’ or connection between the legislature and the executive (as the government is drawn out of and sits in the legislature).

 What are the main roles and powers of the executive?